jeremysee2/hpc_notes/README.md

 ## LAPACK

 LAPACK builds upon the basic operations of BLAS, for more advanced linear algebra operations.
-To link to LAACK, add the linker flag:
+To link to LAPACK, add the linker flag:

 ```bash
 g++ myprog.cpp -llapack -lblas